1230james/civ3-mod/README.md

     * Sunka Wakan for the Lakota
     * Turtle Ship for the Koreans
     * King for the non-vanilla civs to use as their king unit in Regicide mode
-* Tweaks to Modern Era units
+* Tweaks to Industrial & Modern Era units
 * Adds new graphics for ICBMs and Tactical Nukes (they're minor changes)
 * "Fixes" the previously unused Tactical Nuke launch animation so it plays upon use
 * Changed Frigates & Man-O-Wars to upgrade to Ironclads instead of nothing